WICG/observable/README.md

 ### The `Observable` API

-Observables are first-class object representing composable, repeated events.
+Observables are first-class objects representing composable, repeated events.
-They're like Promises but for multiple events, and specifically with the [`EventTarget` integration](#eventtarget-integration), they are to events what Promises are to callbacks.
+They're like Promises but for multiple events, and specifically with [`EventTarget` integration](#eventtarget-integration), they are to events what Promises are to callbacks.
 They can be:

- * Created directly by script or by platform APIs, and passed to anyone interested in consuming events via `subscribe()`
+ * Created by script or by platform APIs, and passed to anyone interested in consuming events via `subscribe()`
- * Fed to [combinators](operators--combinators) like `Observable.map()`, to be
+ * Fed to [combinators](#operators--combinators) like `Observable.map()`, to be
-   composed and transformed without a web of nested callbacks
+   composed & transformed without a web of nested callbacks

 Better yet, the transition from event handlers ➡️ Observables is simpler than that of callbacks ➡️ Promises, since Observables integrate nicely on top of